 Introduction & key changes

-Changes since 2017: There are some important changes since 2017.
-Make sure you read the new NHS England guidance carefully and don’t assume you will automatically qualify based on last year.
+Changes since last time: There are some important changes since June 2018.
+We have highlighted them in red.
+Make sure you read the new NHS England guidance carefully as you will not automatically qualify based on previous Quality Payments.

 Points & payments: Pharmacies can claim up to 100 points in Quality Payments.
 Payment-per-point will be between £32-£64, depending on the total number of claims.
 The final value will be calculated to distribute the full £37.5m Quality Payments funding.